Dakota

 Marijuana

-Incumbent Legislators were scored on their votes relating to reasonable marijuana regulations.
-Scores were taken from the 2024 Protecting SD Kids scorecard and the 2022 Legislature Cannabis Scorecard (The most recent score was used)
+Incumbent/returning Legislators were scored on their votes relating to reasonable marijuana regulations.
+Scores were taken from the following sources:

 2023-24 Protecting SD Kids Scores: